 In addition to his successful career in the US, Harms also holds a reputation as one of the most accomplished senior producers working in unscripted television in Denmark.
 He has produced some of Scandinavia’s most popular shows, including Paradise Hotel and Ex on the Beach — which have

 both received Danish Reality Awards.
 Harms has worked around the globe, working on shows such as the Danish adaption of the hit UK-format 50 Ways to Kill Your Mammy in which a comedian takes his mother around the world for on an action-packed journey.
 He has also created and produced the documentary series The Young Greenlanders, which portrays the culture of remote Inuit life, for largest broadcaster in Denmark, DR1.

-Most recently, Harms was the lead story producer for Let’s Roll, a series created for the new streaming platform Quibi.
+Most recently, Harms was the story producer for Let’s Roll, a series created for the new streaming platform Quibi.
 The show follows cannabis artist Tony Greenhand as he connects with different celebrity marijuana enthusiasts to make their wildest cannabis dreams come true.
 The show

 features high-profile actors and comedians such as Hannibal Buress, Blake Anderson, and Nikki Glaser.
 As comedy is Harms’s expertise, he has also been involved in the production of the successful show Impractical Jokers: After Party, hosted by former NSYNC legend Joey Fatone.
 This spin-off is based on truTV’s tentpole series Impractical Jokers, which was ranked cable’s #1 unscripted comedy in 2020.
 In this interview, Harms gives us a glimpse behind the scenes of some of his most influential work.